A single impact might explain why the Red Planet’s surface looks smoother in the north and rugged and rocky in the south

 |M. Marinova et al./Caltech|

-Now, scientists say one of these massive collisions knocked off much of the top layer of the northern hemisphere of Mars, our planetary neighbor.
+Now, scientists say one of these massive collisions knocked off much of the top of Mars, our planetary neighbor.
 Their findings answer a question that has long puzzled scientists: Why do the Red Planet's northern and southern hemispheres look so different from one another?

-The debate started more than 30 years ago, when NASA scientists launched the Viking spacecraft into orbit around Mars.
+The debate started more than 30 years ago.
+That's when NASA scientists launched the Viking spacecraft into orbit around Mars.
 The spacecraft sent back the first close-up maps and images anyone had ever seen of the Martian surface.

 Surprisingly, those images showed that northern Mars looks very different from southern section of the planet.
-While the north was flat and smooth, the south was rugged, dotted with craters and mountains.
+The north was flat and smooth.
+The south appeared rugged, dotted with craters and mountains.
 Another NASA spacecraft, the Mars Global Surveyor, later showed that the planet's crust is also thicker in the south than in the north.
 In fact, the entire southern hemisphere of Mars is about four kilometers higher than the northern hemisphere.

-What could account for these observations?
+What could account for these differences?
 It's been a topic of debate for decades.
 Some suggested that processes deep below the planet's surface gave Mars different kinds of crust in the two hemispheres.
-Others thought the impact from many colliding meteorites, comets or other objects could have shaved off four kilometers of crust from the northern hemisphere over time.
+Others thought that over time the colliding meteorites, comets or other objects could have shaved off four kilometers of crust from the northern hemisphere.
 Still another pair of scientists suggested a single impact from just one object could have created the planet's two faces.

 By studying data from two spacecraft, NASA's Mars Odyssey and the Mars Global Surveyor, a team of planetary scientists was able to look below the surface of a recent lava flow on the Martian surface.
-Just like on Earth, volcanoes periodically spew lava over the planet's surface, and on Mars, this lava previously blocked scientists' view of the planet's underlying bedrock.
+Just as on Earth, volcanoes periodically spew lava over the planet's surface.
+And on Mars, this lava previously blocked scientists' view of the planet's underlying bedrock.

-Below the lava, they found a huge crater the size of Asia, Australia and Europe combined running the length of the boundary between the flat northern hemisphere and the bumpy southern hemisphere.
+Below the lava, they found a huge crater the size of Asia, Australia and Europe combined.
+It runs the length of the boundary between the flat northern hemisphere and the bumpy southern hemisphere.
 It's an important clue, scientists say.

-"Finding this elliptical boundary is a smoking gun," says Jeffrey Andrews-Hanna, a planetary scientist at the Massachusetts Institute of Technology.
+"Finding this elliptical boundary is a smoking gun," says Jeffrey Andrews-Hanna.
+He's a planetary scientist at the Massachusetts Institute of Technology in Cambridge.
 "There is only one known way to get a shape like this: impact."

 The impact theory gets even more support from additional findings from other scientists.